The-three-lords/iday_csv_templates/README.md

 - **description**: The description of the group

-- **responsable**: The mail of the responsable of this gruop.
-This mail have to conincide exactly with the user email of the USER_RESPONSABLE role who is responsable of this group.
+- **responsable**: The mail of the facilitator/responsable of this gruop.
+This mail have to conincide exactly with the user email of the USER_RESPONSABLE role who is facilitator/responsable of this group.
 - **sala**: The url of the meeting room defined for the team.
 This column could be empty.
 As 1002 row sample data.

 - ⚠️**innovation_day_id:** This column represents the event.
 The value for this column have to be **Always 100** (⚠️do not change this value)